A Descriptive and Normative Theory of Human Beliefs in RLHF: Related Work

-RLHF methods traditionally follow a two-step learning framework: (1) learning a reward function using preference data and (2) using RL to perform policy optimization ~\citep{christiano2017deeprlhf,ouyang,trex}.
+\textbf{Reinforcement Learning from Human Feedback.} RLHF methods traditionally follow a two-step learning framework: (1) learning a reward function using preference data and (2) using RL to perform policy optimization ~\citep{christiano2017deeprlhf,ouyang,trex}.
 Direct methods remove the RL step from this traditional approach by directly learning policies from preferences but make the same preference modeling assumptions as standard return-based RLHF ~\citep{Munos2024,dpo,cpl}.